benjamn/immutable-tuple/README.md

 Any data structure that guarantees `===` equality based on structural equality must maintain some sort of internal pool of previously encountered instances.

-Implementing such a pool of `tuple`s is fairly straightforward (though feel free to give it some thought before reading this code, if you like figuring things out for yourself):
+Implementing such a pool for `tuple`s is fairly straightforward (though feel free to give it some thought before reading this code, if you like figuring things out for yourself):

 ```js
 const pool = new Map;